knarbmakes/ifworldscollide/README.md

 > The Scientist has a Defense Value of 1 and the Reactive Defense Type.
 Therefore, we subtract 1 from the incoming damage, for a result of 5 health on the unit for each attack.
 >
 > If the Axe was able to bypass the Scientist's Reactive Defense Type OR the Scientist had no Defense Types listed, the attack would be CRITICAL, inflicting (12 - 1) damage for 11 health on the unit for each attack.

-If a target unit's defenses are such that they block all incoming damage during the activation, a minimum of 1 damage will be inflicted after all weapons are used, as long as there was at least 1 successful attack made.

 When a unit is reduced to zero health, it is removed from play, and replaced with a corpse or other token signifying the fallen unit.
 Some units drop different types of tokens on death, as specified on their stat sheet.